taejs/book-exploring-async-basics/src/2_async_history.md

 for your platform, this was naturally error-prone.
 A small mistake in a programs code could halt or crash the entire system.

->If you remember Windows 95, you also remember the times when a window hung and you could paint the entire screen with it (almost the same way as the end in Solitare, the card game that came with Windows).
+>If you remember Windows 95, you also remember the times when a window hung and you could paint the entire screen with it (almost the same way as the end in Solitaire, the card game that came with Windows).
 >
 > This was reportedly a typical error in the code that was supposed to yield control to the operating system.